 Positive Pointers

-A Positive Pointer is someone who stitches to slow down, feel calm, and stay connected to themselves.
+A Positive Pointer is someone who stitches with intention.

 Necklace and Jewelry Box